 This wasn't your typical deer hunt.
-The only tree in sight was the family's Christmas tree when this young man shot a buck.
+The only tree in sight was the family's Christmas tree when the hunter shot a buck.

 Unlike any deer hunting story you have ever heard, this one involves no deer stand, no fresh air, no camo, nothing... hunting-related.
 Just a high school senior who had to think fast, a bunch of broken Christmas ornaments and one wrecked house.

 Ryan Manchester of Walkersville High School had an intruder bust through his living room door on December 5 of this year.
-Not your typical intruder, but a confused 8-point buck.
+Not your typical intruder, but a confused 8-point whitetail buck.
 At about 1:30 p.m., he heard banging on the front door.

 Preparing to fight an intruder, the door frame finally broke and the culprit entered.
 To Ryan's surprise, he spotted a young buck in the corner of the living room between the window and the Christmas tree.